 9. Build on Success.

 There are many strategies specialists use to introduce new foods to kids.
-Most of these focus on using a food that the child already prefers to eat in order to get them to try something similar.
+Most of these focus on using a food that the child already prefers to eat to get them to try something similar.

 For example, if your child loves chicken nuggets, then try to make similar items with the nugget shape/texture they like.
-Some great examples are our Broccoli Nuggets, Veggie Nuggets, and 2-Ingredient Tater Tots (these can be made with carrots too!).
+Some great examples are our Broccoli Nuggets, Veggie Nuggets, Salmon nuggets and 2-Ingredient Tater Tots (these can be made with carrots too!).

 Other strategies for getting kids to eat chicken that isn’t breaded include making the nuggets with less breading each time.
 As time goes by, you’ll eventually get to a place where the child learns to eat seasoned, grilled chicken.